 Notes

-- You will need to use the IP trivet to make this recipe.
-You don’t want the eggs sitting right up against the stainless insert.
+- You will need to use the Instant Pot trivet or a stainless steamer basket to make this recipe.
+You don’t want the eggs sitting right up against the stainless insert so that they don’t crack during cooking.

-- You need at least 1 cup of water.
-The IP will not come to pressure without enough water.
+- You will need at least one cup of water.
+The Instant Pot will not come to pressure without enough water, and it needs to be cold water.
+Warm or hot water can alter the cook time significantly.

 I decided to try this method as I was wanting to make an egg salad sandwich, and reading the reviews there were some people having problems with this method.
 I only do 3 eggs, and not a whole bunch like Lisa mentioned.
 3 eggs, exactly 8 ounces of cold water and my instant pot set for 5 minutes on high pressure.
 I did not pay attention to how long it took my IP to reach the pressure, but once it started the countdown from 5 I warched closely and allowed it to reach 00.
 That is the 5 minute mark, but I let it continue tp -01, which is actuallu the 6 minute mark.
 I hit cancel and the release swith.
 As soon as I was able, I took the lid off, took out the eggs and plunged them in cold water.
 When I decided to peel them, it worked perfectly…..exactly like Lisa told us.
 Good Job, Lisa.
 If this works the same for a dozen eggs…..GREAT. and yes, these are Farm Fresh eggs that I purchase from a local farmer.j